Set Current Location

 An emerald expanse in the thriving, concrete jungle that is New York City, Central Park lies in the heartland of the Manhattan borough.
 It commences its labyrinthine stretch from Midtown, all the way to Harlem.
 It was created in 1857 by Frederick Law Olmsted and Calvert Vaux, who envisioned a sprawling green space in the center of the island.
 The park spans 843 acres (341.15 hectares) and bustles with life throughout the day, even as the layered, multi-hued fold of the city's skyline unfolds at its hem.
 The park's 21 playgrounds are speckled with ornate fountains, sculptures, myriad bridges and arches, together forming an urbane respite where several come to find peace from the city's chaotic pace.
 Attractions within the park include the Bethesda Fountain, the Conservatory Garden, Belvedere Castle, and Central Park Zoo.

 The largest pool in the city, Astoria Park Pool is a true New York treasure.
 This pool measures in at 330 feet (100 meters) and was designed to hold 3000 people.
 With a magnificent view of the Triborough Bridge sitting just along the horizon, a more scenic setting for a public pool is hard to imagine.
-During a scorching New York City summer day, there are few places more desirable to find yourself in.
+During a scorching New York City summer day, this pool is the perfect place to be if you fancy a cool dip.

 Located in The Staten Island Botanical Garden, this garden was designed by the Landscape Architecture Corporation of China and has a collection of beautiful pavilions, walkways and courtyards.
 Scholar gardens are a concept unique to the Ming and Qing dynasties around 200 years back.
 A scholar or administrator belonging to the royal court would design these enclosed gardens.
 In these gardens the scenery changes beautifully, leaving a wonderfully dramatic impact.
 Guided tours are conducted on weekends, please check the website for specific timings.